fl-sean03/MolSAIC/README.md

 ### Command Line Interface

-MolSAIC provides a CLI with several subcommands:
+MolSAIC provides a CLI with several subcommands using a modern, modular architecture:

 #### Grid Replication